-As previously mentioned, the polarization spectrum exhibits a "V-shape" pattern, which cannot be accurately reproduced by the one-phase model.
-This phenomenon has been commonly observed in the literature (see, e.g., \citealt{1999ApJ...516..834H,2008ApJ...679L..25V,2012ApJS..201...13V}), and it is believed that multiple dust components are required along the line of sight \citep{2000PASP..112.1215H,2023arXiv231017211S}.
+As previously mentioned, the polarisation spectrum exhibits a 'V-shape' pattern, which cannot be accurately reproduced by the one-phase model.
+This phenomenon has been commonly observed in the literature (see, e.g. \citealt{1999ApJ...516..834H,2008ApJ...679L..25V,2012ApJS..201...13V}), and it is believed that multiple dust components are required along the line of sight \citep{2000PASP..112.1215H,2023arXiv231017211S}.
 In the case of OMC-1, a 3D dust map of OMC-A reconstructed by \cite{2022ApJ...930L..22R} has revealed the presence of multiple dust layers.
 Therefore, we have updated our one-phase model to a two-phase model, consisting of one warm layer and one cold layer, following the procedure outlined in \cite{2023arXiv231017211S}.
-The governing equations for estimating the total and polarized intensities are essentially the same as those for the first layer.
-However, the relative contribution of the two phases to these intensities is parameterized by $f_{\rm scale}$, and the relative difference in the dust temperature (radiation field) is parameterized by $f_{\rm heat}$.
+The governing equations for estimating the total and polarised intensities are essentially the same as those for the first layer.
+However, the relative contribution of the two phases to these intensities is parameterized by $f_{\rm scale}$, and the relative difference in dust temperature (radiation field) is parameterized by $f_{\rm heat}$.
 We have made the critical assumption that the grain size distribution is identical in both phases and therefore we have varied four parameters ($f_{\rm max}\times \sin^{2}\psi$, $\beta$, $f_{\rm scale}$, and $f_{\rm heat}$).
 The details of the two-phase model are described in Appendix \ref{app:model_twophase}.

-Figure \ref{fig:two-phase-model} shows the two-phase model predictions.
-In general, this model canreproduce the observed V-shape polarization spectrum.
-Moreover, a mixture of silicate and carbonaceous in the second phase results in a steep continuous increase of $p(\%)$ toward longer wavelengths (longer than 1$\,$mm), thus making the spectrum's V-shaped more pronounceable.
-On the contrary, the model with only aligned silicate grains causes $p(\%)$ to increase before decreasing in the millimeter range.
-It should be noted that, in the first phase, the shape of the spectrum is invariant, whether the alignment of only silicate or mixture to carbonaceous is considered, yet $p(\%)$ is higher for a mixed dust composition.
+Figure \ref{fig:two-phase-model} shows the predictions of the two-phase model.
+In general, this model can reproduce the observed V-shaped polarisation spectrum.
+Moreover, a mixture of silicate and carbonaceous in the second phase results in a steep continuous increase of $p(\%)$ towards longer wavelengths (longer than 1$\,$mm), thus making the spectrum's V-shaped more pronounceable.
+In contrast, the model with only aligned silicate grains causes $p(\%)$ to increase before decreasing in the millimetre range.
+It should be noted that, in the first phase, the shape of the spectrum is invariant, whether the alignment of only silicate or mixture to carbonaceous is considered, yet $p(\%)$ is higher for a mixture of dust composition.